pipfrosch/pipfrosch-jquery-ui/README.md

 Pipfrosch jQuery UI
 ===================

+None of the code here has been tested.
+As in none.
+Will be some time before it is.

 This will not be seriously worked on much until I need it.
 And I may not.

 If I end up using jQuery UI within piptheme then I will need this, so I am